On Fourier restriction type problems on compact Lie groups: Introduction

 holds for any $ p> 2+\frac{8(s-1)}{sr} $. \end{thm}

 What would be the optimal range of $p$ in the above estimate?
-By looking at class functions on compact Lie groups, we realize that the estimates can be reduced to the following well conjectured Strichartz estimates for mixed Lebesgue norms on tori.
+If one only looks at class functions on compact Lie groups, then we will see that the estimates can be reduced to the following well conjectured Strichartz estimates for mixed Lebesgue norms on tori.
 Such estimates are indeed true on Euclidean spaces, as established in \cite{GV95, KT98}.

 \begin{conj} Let $(\cdot,\cdot)$ denote a positive-definite quadratic form of integral coefficients.
 Then we have

 for all pairs $p,q\geq 2$ with $\frac{r}{2}-\frac{2}{p}-\frac{r}{q}>0$. \end{conj}